 The Fidelity Funds (other than money market funds) are allowed to use derivatives.
 See Derivative risk in the second part of this simplified prospectus.
-These Funds may use derivatives in accordance with the limits, restrictions and practices set by the CSA or as permitted under the terms of exemptive relief obtained from the CSA.
+The Fund may use derivatives in accordance with the limits, restrictions and practices set by the CSA or as permitted under the terms of exemptive relief obtained from the CSA.

-Fidelity has adopted a written Derivatives Policy to aim to ensure that the use of derivatives by these Funds complies with applicable regulatory requirements and address any risk associated with derivative instruments.
+Fidelity has adopted a written Derivatives Policy to aim to ensure that the use of derivatives by the Fund complies with applicable regulatory requirements and address any risk associated with derivative instruments.
 Derivatives policies and procedures are set jointly by the Investment Compliance and Legal Departments and the Fund Treasurer's Office and is reviewed annually by Fidelity's compliance and investment management departments and its Fund Operations Oversight Committee, comprised of senior management of Fidelity.

-Fidelity has appointed Derivatives Supervision Officers who are responsible for the oversight of derivative activity in these Funds and a Complex Securities Committee that oversees derivative approvals for each Fund.
+Fidelity has appointed Derivatives Supervision Officers who are responsible for the oversight of derivative activity in the Fund and a Complex Securities Committee that oversees derivative approvals for the Fund.
 In addition, compliance personnel at Fidelity review the use of derivatives as part of their ongoing review of Fund activity.
 The Derivatives Supervising Officers provide an annual report of derivatives use, compliance exceptions, and a market risk assessment to the Fund Oversight Committee.
 At present, Fidelity does not simulate stress conditions to measure risk in connection with the use of derivatives.

-Policies related to Repurchase Transactions, Reverse Repurchase Transactions and Securities Lending Transactions permitted under securities law.
-The Custodian or a sub-custodian will act as agent for the Funds and the underlying Fidelity Funds in administering repurchase transactions and securities lending transactions, including negotiating the agreements, assessing the creditworthiness of counterparties and collecting the fees earned by the Funds and the underlying Fidelity Funds.
-Fidelity has written policies and procedures that set out the objectives and goals for securities lending transactions, repurchase transactions and reverse repurchase transactions and risk management procedures applicable to those transactions.
+Policies related to Repurchase Transactions, Reverse Repurchase Transactions and Securities Lending Transactions

+The Fund and the underlying Fidelity Funds may engage in repurchase transactions, reverse repurchase transactions and securities lending transactions only as permitted under securities law.
+The Custodian or a sub-custodian will act as agent for the Fund and the underlying Fidelity Funds in administering repurchase transactions and securities lending transactions, including negotiating the agreements, assessing the creditworthiness of counterparties and collecting the fees earned by the Fund and the underlying Fidelity Funds.
+Fidelity has written policies and procedures that set out the objectives and goals for securities lending transactions. repurchase transactions and reverse repurchase transactions and risk management procedures applicable to those transactions.
 The policies and procedures are set and reviewed by the Fund Treasurer's Office and are reviewed annually by Fidelity's Operations Oversight Committee, including annual approval by the Board of Fidelity.
 Fidelity has implemented limits and other controls on entering into these transactions.
 These limits and controls are placed by and overseen by the Fund Treasurer's Office.